Poetic Expressions

 🍒

-Dirt, just dirt, being treated like trash hurts.
+Dirt, just dirt; being called trash hurts.

-Respect me,
+Respect us,

-When the rain washes away my nutrients.
+When the rain washes away our nutrients.

-Replenish me.
+Replenish us.

-When the sun scorches my skin.
+When the sun scorches our skin.

-Restore me,
+Restore us,

-Protect me.
+Protect us.

 Trees are superheroes with roots that tell stories of the Earth's health.